james-spears/alpha/k8s/k8s.md

 ![](../jpegs/exec/GEN-DWA-EXC.jpeg)

-The task execution business logic is implmented is in Python 3.7 using Celery for task execution, and Django + DRF in order to provide a custom REST service around busniess logic.
-Like much in Python, the implmentation occurs at high level by invoking methods of related class object.
+The task execution business logic is implemented is in Python 3.7 using Celery for task execution, and Django + DRF in order to provide a custom REST service around business logic.
+Like much in Python, the implementation occurs at high level by invoking methods of related class object.
 It assumed the user is familiar with Python 3.X.

 * More on Django and associated documentation can be found here: https://www.djangoproject.com/
 * More on D.R.F. and associated documentation can be found here: https://www.django-rest-framework.org/